fragilecat7/LearnCPlusPlus/README.md

 ## Chapter 1

-Insprational,liked to see [R A Heinlein](https://en.wikipedia.org/wiki/Robert_A._Heinlein) referenced, glanced through the rest.
+Inspirational, liked to see [R A Heinlein](https://en.wikipedia.org/wiki/Robert_A._Heinlein) referenced, glanced through the rest.
 Very much a traditional textbook setup.

 ## Chapter 2